 In addition to bus services, FAX offers various amenities to improve and ease the rider experience.

-The FAX System MapOpens in a new tab. allows passengers to determine which route(s) will be needed to reach their destination.
-The Night Service MapOpens in a new tab. shows which routes offer service after 10:00 pm on weekdays and 7:00 pm on weekends.
-There is also a How-To GuideOpens in a new tab. with bus riding basics and instructions.
-There is also the MyFAXBus app (iOSOpens in a new tab., AndroidOpens in a new tab.) that has routes and schedules for passengers on the go.
+The FAX System Map allows passengers to determine which route(s) will be needed to reach their destination.
+The Night Service Map shows which routes offer service after 10:00 pm on weekdays and 7:00 pm on weekends.
+There is also a How-To Guide with bus riding basics and instructions.
+There is also the MyFAXBus app (iOS, Android) that has routes and schedules for passengers on the go.

-FAX also provides a Schedule Guide in both EnglishOpens in a new tab. and SpanishOpens in a new tab. to assist passengers in determining their route, making ticket purchases, and providing other necessary information about FAX.
-Additionally, they also provide a Handy Ride GuideOpens in a new tab..
+FAX also provides a Schedule Guide in both English and Spanish to assist passengers in determining their route, making ticket purchases, and providing other necessary information about FAX.
+Additionally, they also provide a Handy Ride Guide.

 FAX is also dedicated to helping students of all ages when possible.
-They provide a list of safe locationsOpens in a new tab.
-Fresno youth can get help fast and have designated which routes to stop near the various schoolsOpens in a new tab. in the FAX service area.
+They provide a list of safe locations Fresno youth can get help fast and have designated which routes to stop near the various schools in the FAX service area.